mattlandau/alterscopesolutions-www/content/pages/proximity-sense-ar.md

 ---
-title: "Proximity Sense Ar"
+title: "Proximity Sense AR"
 date: 2023-01-15T23:20:42-05:00
 draft: false
+slug: "proximity-sense-ar"
 ---

-Proximity Sense AR

 Experience the world in a whole new way with Proximity Sense AR!